liabifano/ml-aws/README.md

 ```

 > **NOTE**: More informations can be found [here](https://docs.docker.com/machine/reference/create/) and a blog post
-explaining the interaction between docker and VM [here](http://www.macadamian.com/2017/01/24/docker-machine-basic-examples/)
+explaining the interaction between docker and VM can be found [here](http://www.macadamian.com/2017/01/24/docker-machine-basic-examples/)

-#### 4. AWS command line
+### 4. AWS command line
 In order to install AWS command line, you have to install first python and then you can install `awscli` through `pip`.
-Python's version is not important in this case but I would recommend use python3.
+Python's version is not important in this case but I would recommend use python3.6.2.

 For MacOS:
 ```sh